dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 this case we say that `V1` is a _superinterface_ of _DV_.

-If _DV_ does not include an `<interfaces>` clause then _DV_ has `Object` as direct superinterface if the declared representation type is non-nullable, otherwise it has `Object?` as direct superinterface.
+If _DV_ does not include an `<interfaces>` clause then _DV_ has `Object` as a direct superinterface if the declared representation type is non-nullable, otherwise it has `Object?` as a direct superinterface.
 _(In the latter case, some instantiations of the extension type may still have `Object` as a superinterface, if their instantiated representation type is non-nullable.)_